ZachGregory/CUinSpace-payload-2024/README.md

 <h4>-Payload Parachute Test Platform (PPTP)</h4>

 An arduino based platform to test the sensors, motors, and algorithms required for the payload.
 This is the upper part of the payload designed to be a bolt on recovery system for the bottom experiment part of the payload.
 The PPTP should be about a 1U cubesat or smaller.
 This test platform will be 3D printed and likely use an Arduino Uno and a Proto-shield.
 While this won't meet competition standards it is important to ensure the circuits, sensors, and code work properly before sending boards to PCB manufacturers.
-To be completed before the end of August (hopefully fedex picks up the pace and ships the sensors soon).
-Should take 1 week to complete once components arrive (hopefully).
-I forgot to order the altimeter :(, I'll just amazon prime one once the rest arrives.
+To be completed before the PDR.
 Sensors ordered:
--SparkFun 9DoF IMU ICM-20948 (Magnetometer and accelerometer)
+-SparkFun 9DoF IMU ICM-20948 (Magnetometer and accelerometer) (NOTE: magnetometer must be calibrated when any hardware changes are made or the payload is in a new environment.)
 -SparkFun GPS SAM-M10Q (GPS)
 -Adafruit BMP388 (Altimeter/Thermometer) NOTE: Before test flights this should be calibrated with the local time/area sea level pressure for accurate altitudes.